Gwerthusiad Uwch o Berfformiad Adeiladau (MSc)

 Rhagor o wybodaeth am ofynion Iaith Saesneg.

-This programme is available on a one year full-time basis.
+This programme is available on a two-year part-time basis.

-The taught element of the programme consists of modules to the value of 120 credits taken over one year.
+The taught element of the programme consists of modules to the value of 120 credits that can be taken over two years.
 After successfully completing the taught modules, you will undertake a dissertation to the value of 60 credits.
 The dissertation will provide you with the opportunity to follow your professional and academic interests in the field, supported by experts in different aspects of building performance evaluation.
 This gives you the flexibility to follow your personal interests.

 Through the programme’s taught modules, you will gain fundamental knowledge around energy and environmental aspects of the built environment.
 Several of these modules are shared with some of our other postgraduate master’s courses, which will enable you to network with other students.
 You will also undertake most specialist modules which focus on developing discipline-specific skills and knowledge in conducting sound evidence-based building performance evaluations.

-You will complete all taught modules in year one.
-During the summer, you will work on your dissertation.
+You will complete outstanding taught modules of the programme in year two.
+You will also undertake the dissertation.

 |Teitl modiwl||Côd modiwl||Credydau|